Highclere Castle: The founding of Canada

-In the 1860s, the 4th Earl drafted the British North America Act of 1867 at the castle alongside the first Prime Minister of Canada John A. Macdonald, George-Étienne Cartier and Alexander Tilloch Galt, who signed the visitor book in 1866.
-The 4th Earl presented the Act to Parliament in February 1867 and this led to the foundation of the present-day nation of Canada later that year.
+In the 1860s, the 4th Earl drafted the British North America Act 1867 at the castle alongside the first Prime Minister of Canada John A. Macdonald, George-Étienne Cartier and Alexander Tilloch Galt, who signed the visitor book in 1866.
+The 4th Earl presented the act to Parliament in February 1867.
+The passage of the act later that year represented the legal expression of Canadian Confederation and the establishment of Canada in its present institutional form; the act forms the framework of the Constitution of Canada to this day.
 After the discovery of documents between him and John A. Macdonald, showing eight weeks of nearly daily correspondence, Janice Charette, the Canadian High Commissioner to the United Kingdom, recognised the central role of the 4th Earl in the creation of Canada by planting a maple tree on the lawn on 11 January 2018.

 20th century

+George Herbert, the 5th Earl married the rich heiress Almina Wombwell, the daughter of the bank heir Alfred de Rothschild (1842–1918), a son of Lionel de Rothschild.
+Thus Lord Carnarvon received a very large dowry.
+Rothschild père also made her the heiress to his vast fortune.

 At the beginning of World War I, a hospital for war wounded was opened at Highclere Castle, with Lady Carnarvon helping with the organisation and assisting as a nurse.

 The castle became home to Egyptian artefacts after the 5th Earl, an enthusiastic amateur Egyptologist, sponsored the excavation of nobles' tombs in Deir el-Bahari (Thebes) in 1907, and employed archaeologist Howard Carter in the search for the tomb of Tutankhamun.

+The Egyptian Museum at Highclere Castle was established after the discovery of the tomb of Tutankhamun in 1922.
+After the death of the 5th Earl in 1923, Lady Carnarvon continued to support Howard Carter and his team.
+She resided at Highclere but spent much of her time in Egypt supporting the famous excavations.
+Her legacy is one of the less noted in the history of Egyptology, but her contribution is immeasurable.

-During World War II the castle provided a home for dozens of evacuee children.
-The estate was the location of several crashes of allied aircraft, including a B-17 Flying Fortress, parts of which are now in the possession of Highclere.
+During World War II the castle housed evacuee children.
+Some Allied aircraft crashed onto the estate; sections of a downed B-17 Flying Fortress are held at the castle.